Are you travelling to Fernie with your fur buddy? Here are some top spots you and your four-legged friends are welcome to visit!

 The other off-leash park is on the south end of town next to the Fernie Aquatic Centre.
 This dog park is also not fenced or signed.
 There's plenty of parking at the Aquatic Centre.
 There's also an interpretive trail, water, garbage bins, benches and shade if you need it.

 There is a map of these designated areas in the banner-gallery photos above.
 If you’re a biker or a hiker, dogs are allowed to be off-leash on the multi-use trails.
 Take a look at the trail maps to locate those trails.

 Keep in mind dog park etiquette!
-Not every animal owner has the same idea about dog behavior, so please be respectful.
+Not every animal owner has the same idea about dog behaviour, so please be respectful.
 Be aware of any health risks your dog has been in contact with recently.
 Healthy dogs that are up-to-date on vaccines will have a lower risk of becoming ill due to contact with multiple dogs at the dog park.
 Please be considerate to other dogs, owners, and the facilities.